wix-incubator/accord/README.md

 Accord is still fairly rudimentary, and there's plenty of improvements to be made:

-* Major issues and improvements planned or under consideration for the [0.3 milestone](https://github.com/wix/accord/issues?milestone=3&state=open) release:
+* Major issues and improvements planned or under consideration for the [0.4 milestone](https://github.com/wix/accord/issues?milestone=4&state=open) release:
-    * ~~Rethink description framework (possibly make Description optional and modify the rewrites accordingly)~~
     * Re-evaluate [issue #2](../../issues/2)
     * Add syntax for custom violation message overrides (e.g. `p.firstName is notEmpty as "no first name!"`)
     * Support custom violation types (e.g. `p.firstName is notEmpty as MyServerError( code = -3 )`)